 Students may be readmitted into the graduate program based on a recommendation from the admissions committee for extenuating circumstances.
-Students readmitted will continue on Academic Probation and will be required to maintain a 3.0 GPA each semester until they are able to reestablish a 2.5 GPA, at which time they will be removed from Academic Probation.
+Students readmitted will continue on Academic Probation and will be required to maintain a 3.0 GPA each semester until they are able to reestablish the required GPA, at which time they will be removed from Academic Probation.